cpoussot/LF/README.md

 ## Dependencies

 - MATLAB R2023b or later (tested on this version)
-- Toolboxes: control_toolbox may be used for some functionalities but can easily be avoided
+- Toolboxes: "Control System Toolbox" may be used for some functionalities but can easily be avoided

 ## A simple MATLAB code example